 Many felt the South should follow the pattern of the North.
 Some argued Southerners should bury their old feud with the North and do what they could to bring outside capital to the Southern states.

 In the years before the Civil War, Southern leaders complained that the lack of industrial development in the South held the region back and gave the North an economic advantage.
-If the aim was to achieve Southern economic independence, in large measure, they failed in that task.

 Source: The New South